-It’s always a good idea to buy more tiles than you plan to use.
-Some of them will be great to keep as replacement pieces for down the road, but you’ll also certainly break some pieces as you try to cut them.
-Having a lot of extras on hand gives you the ability to experiment a little bit and get your pattern down without the fear that one mistake could ruin the whole project.
+It’s also always a good idea to buy more tiles than you plan to use.
+Some of them will be great to keep as replacement pieces for down the road, but you’ll almost certainly break some pieces as you try to cut them.
+Having extras on hand gives you the ability to experiment a little bit and get your pattern down without the fear that one mistake could ruin the whole project.

 First, take a look at the surface you’re tiling.
 Is it smooth, or is it rough and porous?
 You’ll want to tile onto a layer of something like concrete board or plywood for the best results.
-You should outline your pattern on this surface to guide you as you put your tile down.
+You should outline your pattern on this surface to guide you as you lay your tile.